 What you can do with Nightscout

-Nightscout is also compatible with Diabits, a free diabetes management app that offers blood sugar predictions using machine learning.
-Diabits will tell you where your blood sugar is headed 60 minutes ahead of time so that you can take proactive steps to avoid highs and lows.
+Nightscout is also compatible with Diabits, our free diabetes management app that offers blood sugar predictions using machine learning.
 Creating a Diabits account and connecting it to your Nightscout is fast and easy.
-You can download through the App Store or Google Play.
 For more information on how to connect your Diabits account with Nightscout, click here.

 DISCLAIMER: This APK is provided as is.
 There may be risks associated with downloading this APK, and Diabits has no control over this APK.